What are the S&P Sectors?

 The communication services sector consists of companies that keep people connected.
 This includes internet providers and phone plan providers.
 The more exciting part of the sector includes media, entertainment, and interactive media & services companies.
-Netflix Inc. and Walt Disney Co. is actually part of communication services even though the companies seem to be closely related to consumer discretionary.
+Netflix Inc. and Walt Disney Co. are actually part of communication services even though the companies seem to be closely related to consumer discretionary.
 Other companies within this sector include AT&T, CBS Corp., and Facebook.

 Industrials include a wide range of companies from airlines and railroads companies to military weapons manufacturers.
 Since the range of companies is so large, the sector has 14 different industries.
 Some of the industries are Aerospace & Defense, Construction & Engineering, and Professional Services Industry.
 Best known names within this sector are Delta Air Lines and Southwest Airlines, FedEx Corporation, and Boeing Company.

 7. Consumer Staples

 Consumer staples companies provide all the necessities of life.
 This includes food and beverage companies, household product providers, and personal product providers.
 Consumer staple companies are well known since people see it in stores regularly or in their surroundings.
-For instance, Procter & Gamble is a famous company within this sector and produces bleach and laundry detergent under brand names such as Dawn and Tide.
+For example, Procter & Gamble is a famous company within this sector and produces bleach and laundry detergent under brand names such as Dawn and Tide.
 Another example is Kroger, which is the largest supermarket chain in the U.S. and distributes food, beverages, and household products.

 The energy sector consists of all companies that play a part in the oil, gas, and consumable fuels business.
 This includes companies that find, drill, and extract the commodity.
 It also includes the companies that refine the material and companies that provide or manufacturer the equipment used in the process.
 Companies like Exxon Mobil and Chevron extract and refine gas, while companies like Kinder Morgan contain and transport the oil to gas stations.

 Utility companies provide or generate electricity, water, and gas to buildings and households.
 For example, Duke Energy generates and distributes electricity, and Southern Company provides gas and electricity.
 Many utility companies are also developing renewable solar, wind, and hydro facilities to be more environmentally friendly.

 10. Real Estate